When you need to deal with power tools like a lawnmower, the words “Safety First” even comes with more reality.

 Always try to mow in daylight that provides perfect eyesight to the obstacles ahead.
 However, some lawn tractors come with the feature of headlights allowing to mow even after sunset, and I would suggest you not mow in the night if you really avoid the urgency.

-5. Clear and avoid yard obstacles
+5. Clear and Avoid Yard Obstacles

-Objects like stones, twigs, toys, and debris on a yard can bring harm to you, your tractor as well as to your neighbors.
+Objects like stones, twigs, toys, and debris on a yard can bring harm to you, your mower as well as to your neighbors.
 A lawn mower can pick up them, through them by the mower blades that can produce hazards if you mow over them.

 To avoid this unwanted situation, pick these flying objects upright way to have an uninterrupted and safe ride.